Google Cloud Networking Services Cheat Sheet

 SSL Policies

-• SSL policies help control the features of SSL like SSL versions and ciphers that the load balancer negotiates with clients.
+• SSL policies control the SSL features (versions and ciphers) that the load balancer negotiates with clients.

 URL Maps